 Remember, and take inspiration from, those students who bravely walked to school and stood strong in the face of violent mobs screaming at them while they simply entered educational buildings during the desegregation of American schools.
 Remember that Love does not have to abandon you because it is no longer resides within another.

-5) On-going mental health-care (All limbs): From solo activities such as writing and crafting, to therapeutic partnerships, to safe group settings and communal activities such as sports or book clubs, make it a point to support and maintain good mental and emotional health.
+5) On-going mental health-care (All limbs): From solo activities such as writing and crafting to therapeutic partnerships with aligned mental health professionals, to safe group settings and communal activities such as sports or book clubs, make it a point to support and maintain good mental and emotional health.

-Although there are many thing that can make even the most beautiful planet in our universe feel like absolute hell, there is much beauty to be seen and experienced in life and on planet Earth, and there is an infinite amount of beauty to be created in your heart and mind as well.
+Although many things can make even the most beautiful planet in our universe feel like absolute hell, there is much beauty to be seen and experienced in life and on planet Earth, and there is an infinite amount of beauty to be created in your heart and mind as well.

 Martin Luther King had a dream when he participated in the Civil Rights Movement, but even he knew that in order to manifest that dream, even the simple act of speaking up or sitting still at a lunch counter was a required and appropriate first step.
 In this case, standing in Love and giving Love to your children can be your most important first step in protecting yourself and them from the reality of this depraved consciousness landscape, even as we all collectively work towards basic common decency and humanity amongst/for all people moving forward.